+You are probably asking yourself if pine sol is okay for lamite floor.
 Pine sol is an excellent product for laminate flooring because it can be used as a stain blocker, protectant, and sealer.
-It’s also safe to use around pets and children; if you spill some on your floor, it will evaporate quickly.
+It’s also safe to use around pets and children; if you spill some on your floor, it will evaporate quickly as well.
 As long as you don’t leave it sitting out in the open for too long, there’s no need to worry about damaging the surface of your laminate floor or leaving behind any residue.
 Here we will learn more about using pine sol on laminate floors.

 Benefits of Cleaning Laminate Floors with Pine Sol